 It is imperative for the nine cities to work collaboratively on attracting new visitors for greater lengths.
 The implementation of one overarching marketing program and messaging strategy to overcome misperceptions and enhance awareness of Greater Palm Springs improves the competitiveness of both the destination as a whole and each city individually.
-Collaborative efforts to market Greater Palm Springs between the CVB and city Partners includes co-op marketing of print, digital, billboard, TV and radio media buys to avoid duplication of efforts while unifying the unique messaging of each Partner with the Greater Palm Springs’ branding of one oasis.
+Collaborative efforts to market Greater Palm Springs between VGPS and city Partners includes co-op marketing of print, digital, billboard, TV and radio media buys to avoid duplication of efforts while unifying the unique messaging of each Partner with the Greater Palm Springs’ branding of one oasis.

 Four Key Pillars

 By targeting marketing efforts and new product development on the unique assets (key pillars) that speak to the positive, authentic experiences available in all nine cities—Health & Wellness, Outdoor Adventure, Arts & Culture and Culinary—these key pillars are leveraged in a coordinated way.
 New events, conferences, programs and marketing efforts based on these assets benefit both the resident and the visitor, and the destination brand is strengthened.